 What Can We Do For Your Daycare Negligence Or Abuse Case?

-We hope this information, along with our guides, were helpful for you and your family.
-If you have any other questions and concerns, or feel that you need to speak to an attorney about an injury your child sustained while at daycare, please call us at 214-888-2216.
+We hope this information, along with our guides, was helpful for you and your family.
+If you have any other questions and concerns or feel that you need to speak to an attorney about an injury your child sustained while at daycare, please call us at 214-699-4409.
 You can also fill out our Contact Us form and we will reach out to you.